hosam00/hosam00.github.io/README.md

 ### Personal Information
 Update the following in `index.html`:

-1. **Name and Title**: Replace "Your Name" in the navigation and hero section
+1. **Name and Title**: ✅ Already updated to "Hossam Gamal"
-2. **Contact Information**: Update email, LinkedIn, and GitHub links in the contact section
+2. **Contact Information**: ✅ GitHub updated to hosam00, update email and LinkedIn
 3. **Professional Summary**: Modify the about section text to reflect your experience
 4. **Projects**: Replace example projects with your actual work
 5. **Timeline**: Update the experience section with your career history